LRYMND/v-link/README.md

 ## 10 | Final Words

-I'm not a software developer, electrical engineer or automotive technician and doing stuff like this is just a hobby for me.
-I'm distancing myself from any damage that you might do to your car in case you want to follow this guide.
-The setup I described above is the way I fitted things to my V50.
-Eventually you will need to find other places to mount your components and different paths to route your cables, after all it's a DIY mod.
+![DEMOGIF](repo/demo.gif?raw=true "Demo")

+(NOTE: Gif is lagging due to the screen recorder.
+In normal use all animations are smooth!)

 The setup is installed in my car since several months now.
 I drove on the highway, over bumpy gravel roads, at 35°C in the sun and -10°C in the winter and so far it didn't let me down.
 It can happen that the Carplay interface freezes occasionally.
-In that case you can reconnect the phone or restart/reboot from the settings page.
+In that case you can simply reconnect the phone or restart/reboot from the settings page.
 However, this rarely happens.

+### ToDo

+The app is in a very usable state and already has some useful functionality.
+With the setup described above, the raspberry also has full access to the CAN- as well as the LIN-Bus of the car.

+A next step could be to start mapping the CAN signals of different buttons in the car and associate them with functions in the app, like turning on cruise-control on igniton or building an AC interface.

 I'd be happy if anybody who has tips for improvement can chime in.
 Check out the [Swedespeed Thread](https://www.swedespeed.com/threads/volvo-rtvi-raspberry-media-can-interface.658254/) and share your ideas, findings or issues.

+### Disclaimer

+I'm not a software developer, electrical engineer or automotive technician and doing stuff like this is just a hobby for me.
+I'm distancing myself from any damage that you might do to your car in case you want to follow this guide.
+The setup I described above is the way I fitted things to my V50.
+Eventually you will need to find other places to mount your components and different paths to route your cables, after all it's a DIY mod.

 Last but not least, thanks again to the people who shared their code and insights and Yosh for helping me to stitch together this app.

-![DEMOGIF](repo/demo.gif?raw=true "Demo")

-(NOTE: Gif is lagging due to the screen recorder.
-In normal use all animations are smooth!)